tsleolima/FredBoat/CONTRIBUTING.md

 ## Code conventions
 Code is indented with 4 spaces and without brackets on newlines.
 Please use the logging system (SLF4J) instead of `System.out` or `System.err`.

 It is a good practice to make use of the default code formatter of your IDE to adhere to existing conventions of the project.
+However, please do not reformat any lines that you aren't actually changing.

+This project makes use of additional annotations to improve quality and cleanliness of the code, most notably `javax.annotation.Nonnull` & `javax.annotation.Nullable` for parameters and return values of methods.
+Please use these to describe the contracts of any methods you are adding.
+Feel invited to add these when you spot missing ones in the existing code base.

 ## Issue labels
 * **Beginner** Means that the issue should be suitable for new contributors.